balena-io/docs/pages/reference/cli.md

 ## logout

-Use this command to logout from your balena account.o
+Use this command to logout from your balena account.

 Examples: